r12f/hexo-tag-post-link/README.md

 ## Usage

+1. Create "_data" folder under "source" folder, if you don't have it.
-1. Create "post_link.ymal" in your "_source/_data" folder
+2. Create "post_link.yml" in your "source/_data" folder
-2. Add your own post link format in ymal
+3. Add your own post link format in ymal
    ```
    name: format
    ```